nicklotz/dockerconcepts/public/01-intro-to-microservices-and-docker.md

 - **Infrastructure-as-code (IaC)** plays a starring role
  - Reproducable, ideally declarative, text-based configurations of what your deployments and infrastructure look like
  - Used for **provisioning**, i.e. creating the infrastructure needed to host your app
- - Used for **coniguring**, i.e. managing the supporting software and settings inside the infrastructure
+ - Used for **configuring**, i.e. managing the supporting software and settings inside the infrastructure
  - IaC means can take software development model approach, with code reviews, testing, and PRs

 ## B. Intro to Docker